nihaljn/3D-Pose-Estimation/docs/index.md

 ### What is the idea?

 Our approach is based on the simple idea that multiple 2D views can be obtained from a single 3D view.
-Concretely, if we estimate some 3D pose of a frame, we should be able to rotate and project that 3D pose onto different views and obtain consistent 2D poses.
+Concretely, if we estimate some 3D pose of a frame, we should be able to rotate (and translate) and project that 3D pose onto different views and obtain consistent 2D poses.
 Our model is trained using a loss function that captures this intuition.
 We next describe the details of our method in detail.

 #### *Assumptions*